sandolab.xyz/ar

 This page is intentionally narrower than the old pitch.

-What is real: monitor-focus experiments, room/world models, X11 overlay code, study/proof browser routes, and local desktop attention services.
+What is real: monitor-focus experiments, room/world models, X11 overlay code, Learn study routes, and local desktop attention services.

 What is not claimed: a single shipped AR headset product, a field deployment system, or a unified commercial suite.

-The useful idea here is the interface boundary between attention tracking, surfaced context, and proof/study work.
+The useful idea here is the interface boundary between attention tracking, surfaced context, and Learn-backed study work.
 The repos are early, but they are real.

 Current Questions